Tagline: This time he’s coming to a different kind of jungle.

 Okay, so judging a sequel based on comparisons with one of the best-loved action extravaganza’s of the decade is unfair, and Predator 2 isn’t all bad.
 In fact, in the realms of mainstream action fodder it proves more enjoyable than most.
 The sequel places more of an emphasis on horror, and its grungy tone recalls movies such as Joel Schumacher’s Falling Down, depicting a modern metropolis mired in fear and desperation.
 Falling Down documented America’s social ills with a heavy dose of satire.
 Predator 2 instead relies on blood and guts, and those who relish the grand guignol will certainly appreciate some of the movie’s grisly visuals.

 As the tagline so predictably proclaims, this time the Predator is coming to a different kind of jungle.
-Here, the war zone is the LA streets of a decidedly 80s looking 1997, and the warring factions are rival drug gangs of the Latino and Jamaican persuasions, their hackneyed delineations stretching no further than cocaine and ganja respectively.
-But the movie’s thin characterisation does not stop at its bit-part players, which is a shame when you consider the stellar cast it has at its disposal.
+Here, the war zone is the LA streets of a decidedly ‘80s looking 1997, and the warring factions are rival drug gangs of the Latino and Jamaican persuasions, their hackneyed delineations stretching no further than cocaine and ganja respectively.
+The movie’s thin characterisation doesn’t stop at its bit-part players, which is a shame when you consider the stellar cast it had at its disposal.
+Predator lacked truly well-rounded characters too, but it didn’t require them.
+It instead got by on its hypermasculine prowess, and when those cartoon heroes were swiftly dispatched, it only added to the villain’s mystique.
+Predator 2 is a different animal.
+To It needed more in those terms in order to truly stand-out.

 Predator 2 was a huge attraction for actors looking to further their profiles, and the movie is a who’s who of 80s action movie mainstays.
 This is a blink and you’ll miss them parade of some of the genre’s most recognisable B-players, from the white half of Die Hard‘s Johnson and Johnson (Robert Davi) to Riggs and Murtaugh’s long-suffering precinct captain, who makes a one scene cameo, this time as Danny Glover’s understudy.
 Moving up to the main supporting cast we have Bill Paxton as a muddled hero/sleazeball detective, and The Running Man‘s Maria Conchita Alonso fighting the women’s corner as a female pit bull who can go toe-to-toe with any tough guy chauvinist.
 Glover is also reunited with Lethal Weapon co-star Gary Busey, who is criminally underutilised as the archetypal bureaucrat who threatens to stand in our hero’s way before ultimately stepping up to the plate.